Francesco149/templeos-on-bare-metal/README.md

 text in it, and keep the one that does

 and here's [a video of the thinkpad booting TempleOS and Linux](https://streamable.com/bj6qy)

+I know the TempleOS version I'm running is not the latest, I have hundreds of ISO's from the archive and didn't manage to pick the newest one in a hurry.
+I will copy over the latest 5.03 files and all the supplementals, it's easy once you got everything installed, just copy the new files from linux to FAT, then from FAT to redsea and recompile the kernel